ccp5UK/dl-poly/documentation/source/UserManual/integration_algs/rigid_body.rst

    transferred to the basic particles in a physically meaningful way.

 ..
 [2]
-   It is worth noting that in DL_POLY_4all degrees of freedom, translational (both the free particles’ ones and the RBs’ COMs ones) and rotational, are considered equal and thus treated in the same manner in all available thermostats!
+   It is worth noting that in DL_POLY_5 all degrees of freedom, translational (both the free particles’ ones and the RBs’ COMs ones) and rotational, are considered equal and thus treated in the same manner in all available thermostats!